 The point here is that poorly-made down pillows result in leaky pillows.
-It doesn’t really matter whether you use a pillow that features knife-edge seams, or piping – what matters is that you look for a well-made pillow, featuring well built seems and selvages.
+So it doesn’t really matter whether you use a pillow that features knife-edge seams, or piping.

 General pillow tips to prevent a new pillow from leaking

 A quality pillow is still vulnerable to leaking if not cared for.
-Here are some tips to keep your down pillow leak free for years to come.
+So, here are some tips to keep your down pillow leak-free for years to come.